San Diego Battery Criminal Lawyer

 Most people think battery and imagine one of two scenarios, physical force being exerted or assaulting someone.
-Although the terms are commonly used in conjunction with one another, assault and battery are actually two separate and distinct charges under California law.
+Although the terms are commonly used in conjunction with one another, what every attorney will say to you is that assault and battery are actually two separate and distinct charges under California law.
 Battery requires the physical contact with the victim.
 You could be looking at battery charges as long as there is a victim that accuses you of touching them in an offensive manner.
 Even if your intent was not to offend that individual, the reality is that battery cases depend on how the victim perceives the circumstances that led to the physical contact.
 The prosecution will have a hard time building the case against you without the victim’s cooperation, they must be able to solidify the victim’s statements in order to proceed with the charges.

 What qualifies as a battery?

 This offense occurs under California Penal Code section 242 when the intentional harmful or offensive touching of another person occurs without their consent.